axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 ### Overview

-Since the 1980s, the United States has almost always been on the wrong side of unemployment statistics, only seeing full employment in the country for a handful of years leading up to September 11, 2001.
+Since the 1980s, the United States has almost always been on the wrong side of unemployment statistics, only seeing full employment in the country for a handful of years leading up to September 11, 2001 and a few years again preceeding the 2008-2009 stock market crash.
 The idealists among those in the economic class like to consider "Full Employment" to be somewhere around 1-2%, but the reality is that this is almost never the case.
-The phenomenon known as frictional unemployment means that most experts tend to consider a country fully employed as long as the unemployment level is [less than roughly 5%](https://www.npr.org/2013/01/03/168508910/what-is-a-good-unemployment-number-really).
+A phenomenon known as frictional unemployment means that most experts tend to consider a country fully employed as long as the unemployment level is [less than roughly 5%](https://www.npr.org/2013/01/03/168508910/what-is-a-good-unemployment-number-really).

 ### What is Frictional Unemployment?